godotengine/godot-website/collections/_article/godot-foundation-update-sep-2024.md

 ## Contractors
-The Foundation has 9 contractors working on the engine directly (5 full time, 4 part time) and 3 contractors working on administration + infrastructure right.
+The Foundation has 9 contractors working on the engine directly (5 full time, 4 part time) and 3 contractors working on administration + infrastructure right now.
 We are currently in the hiring process for 1-2 more positions.

-Even with 12 people we feel very understaffed as there is always more work that can be done.
+Even with 12 people, we feel very understaffed as there is always more work that can be done.
 Accordingly, we would like to continue hiring once funding allows for it.

 ## Upcoming projects